United-Way-Achievement-Club/uw_database/README.md

         python run.py
 #### 5. Navigate to the URL 127.0.0.1:8090 in your browser
-   Currently, the test user has the credentials *user* and *pass* and navigates to the coordinator home page.
+   A login page should appear.
+Currently, the test user has the credentials username:*user* and password:*pass* and navigates to the coordinator home page.

 ## How to contribute
 Make sure that the ZenHub browser extension is installed to view the task board.
 It can be installed [here](https://www.zenhub.com/extension) for Chrome or Firefox.